tcosolutions/betterscan/README.md

 *Fig 4.
 Sample integration with GitHub Action in Code Scanning tab*

+Make sure in your GitHub Repository under Settings->Actions->General the "Workflow permissions" are set to "Read and write persmissions"

 If you want to scan on PR to main, use this:

 ```